ddbnl/office365-audit-log-collector/README.md

   - PRTG Network Monitor
   - ( Azure ) SQL server
   - Graylog (or any other source that accepts a simple socket connection)
+  - Fluentd
   - CSV Local file
   - Power BI (indirectly through SQL, CSV, Azure Tables or Azure Blob)

-Simply download the executable you need from the Windows or Linux folder and copy a config file from the ConfigExamples folder that suits your need:
+Simply download the executable you need from the Windows or Linux folder and copy a config file from the ConfigExamples folder that suits your need.
-- Windows:
-  - GUI-OfficeAuditLogCollector.exe
-    - GUI for collecting audit logs and subscribing to audit log feeds
-  - OfficeAuditLogCollector.exe
-    - Command line tool for collecting audit logs and (automatically) subscribing to audit log feeds
-- Linux:
-  - OfficeAuditLogCollector
-    - Command line tool for collecting audit logs and (automatically) subscribing to audit log feeds

 Find onboarding instructions and more detailed instructions for using the executables below.

 For a full audit trail, schedule to run the collector on a regular basis (preferably at least once every day).
 Previously retrieved logs can be remembered to prevent duplicates.
 Consider using the following parameters in the config file for a robust audit trail:
 - skipKnownLogs: True (prevent duplicates)
-- hoursToCollect: 24 (the maximum, or a number larger than the amount of hours between runs, for safety overlap)
+- hoursToCollect: 24 (or a number larger than the amount of hours between runs, for safety overlap)
 - resume: False (don't resume where the last run stopped, have some overlap in case anything was missed for any reason) See below for a more detailed instruction of the config file.

 Lastly, feel free to contribute other outputs if you happen to build any.
 Also open to any other useful pull requests!
 See the following link for more info on the management APIs: https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference.

+## Use cases:

+- Ad-lib log retrieval;
+- Scheduling regular execution to retrieve the full audit trail
+- Output to Graylog/fluentd for full audit trails in SIEM
+- Output to PRTG for alerts on audit logs
+- Output to (Azure) SQL / CSV for Power BI
+- Etc.

 ## Roadmap:

 - Rewrite the collector in Rust.
 Prototype is finished and runs 5x faster already.

 ## Latest changes:
+- Added native timestamp field to logs for graylog output
+- Added fluentd support (thanks @owentl)
 - Added Azure Blob and Azure Table outputs
 - Added SQL output for Power BI
 - Changed file to CSV output